sanchezcarlosjr/occultation_light_curves/README.md

-# Occultation light curves simulator
+# Occultation light curve simulator

 ![Generate light curves and save it with HDF5](./assets/generate-light-curves-and-save-it-with-hdf5.png)